Biddy Early

-Bridget Ellen "Biddy" Early (née O'Connor or Connors; 1798 – 1872) was a traditional Irish herbalist who helped her neighbours.
-She acted against the wishes of the local tenant farmer landlords and Catholic priests and was accused of witchcraft.
+Bridget Ellen "Biddy" Early (née O'Connor or Connors; 1798 – 1874) was a traditional Irish herbalist and bean-feasa ("seer, wisewoman") who helped her neighbours.
+When she acted against the wishes of the local tenant farmer landlords and Catholic priests she was falsely accused of witchcraft.

 Childhood

 Biddy Early was born on Faha Ridge, County Clare, to John Thomas Connors, a poor farmer, and his wife Ellen (née Early).
 Biddy was baptised Bridget Ellen Connors but later adopted the Early name.
 As a child, she wore clothes that her mother made by weaving fibres from the flax that was grown nearby.
 She spent most of her time alone and was said to "talk to the fairies".
 She was good humoured and showed a keen intellect but, like most people of her time, she did not learn to read or write.
 With her family and friends she spoke Irish, but she had some knowledge of English.

 Ellen Connors (née Early) was well known for her exceptional herbal cures and taught her daughter many of her recipes.
 These recipes were regarded as family secrets, as was common for the time.
 When Biddy was 16 years old, her mother died of malnutrition, leaving her in charge of the household.
 Just six months after her mother's death, her father died of typhus.
 Unable to pay the rent, she left her childhood home.